Dog Vomiting Yellow: Causes and Treatment

 Yellow dog vomit doesn’t always look the same.
 It may appear as:

 Sometimes yellow dog vomit can be watery.
 Watery vomit usually happens if your dog drank a lot of water before throwing up.
-This can still indicate bile, but watery yellow vomit is less common.
+This can still indicate bile, but watery yellow dog vomit is less common.

-Why is My Dog Vomiting Yellow?
+Why Is My Dog Vomiting Yellow?
+Common Causes

 When dogs vomit yellow, it is usually caused by bile.
 Bile is a natural substance produced by a dog’s liver that assists with the digestive process.
 It’s stored in the gallbladder and released into the very first part of the small intestine, just past the stomach.

-Bilious Vomiting Syndrome
+Bilious Vomiting Syndrome (BVS)

 Some dogs have a condition in which whenever their stomach is empty, the bile can back up into the stomach.
 This irritates the digestive system and causes the dog to vomit.
-Dogs with bilious vomiting syndrome often vomit early in the morning or late at night.
+Dogs with bilious vomiting syndrome or BVS often vomit early in the morning or late at night.
 It usually occurs in younger dogs.
 These dogs often do not lose their appetite and otherwise behave normally.

 This syndrome is a diagnosis of exclusion.
 That means your dog should see a veterinarian to make sure their vomiting is not a sign of something more serious.